 Making A Difference in Our County

 Georgia 4-H’s mission is to assist youth in acquiring knowledge, developing life skills and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
-This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy and citizenship.
-Hancock County 4-H has made a tremendous impact on young people’s lives through local programming delivered in the school system.
-All students, not just 4-H'ers, from ninth through 12th grades were invited to one-hour sessions focused, in part, on the Step by Step: College Awareness and Planning program developed by the National Association for College Admission Counseling.
-To complement the program, the Extension staff came up with a set of worksheets for each student to complete.
+This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation and citizenship.
+4-H has made a tremendous impact on the lives of young people through local programming delivered in the school system.
+Hancock County 4-H Club provides an in-school curriculum for grades five through 12, after-school activities and project-specific clubs, as well as district and state competitions.

 UGA Cooperative Extension Family and Consumer Sciences agents provide answers to Georgians about canning, freezing, food preservation and safety each and every day.
 Foodborne illness can be costly to the state and community and can even be deadly.
 The elderly, chronically ill and young children are at high risk for complications of foodborne illnesses that are likely to require hospitalization.
 Improperly thawed or mishandled food can easily cause economic disaster.
 To assist county residents, publications featuring all aspects of food preservation and food safety are available in our local office.
 Also, UGA Family and Consumer Science Extension agents provide ServSafe® certification classes for individuals in the food service industry.
 This certification is required by all food service establishments.

 Hancock County Extension assisted the Housing Authority in Sparta, Georgia, this year by identifying mold in housing units and providing information to apply for a U.S. Housing and Urban Development grant to renovate these facilities.